FOUNDED IN THE EMPIRE STATE

 STARTING A HOME IN PENNSYLVANIA

-Practicing sustainable farming, and strictly observing the Jewish dietary laws, Empire Kosher dependably produces the best tasting and highest quality poultry products.
-Empire chicken and turkey are not only for those who keep kosher for religious reasons; Empire Kosher is the best option for any consumer who wishes to eat healthy and safely, buy responsibly, promote worker and animal rights, protect the environment, and support local farmers and their communities.
+Practicing sustainable farming, and strictly observing the Jewish dietary laws, Empire Kosher® dependably produces the best tasting and highest quality poultry products.
+Empire chicken and turkey are not only for those who keep kosher for religious reasons; Empire Kosher® is the best option for anyone who wishes to eat healthy and safely, buy responsibly, promote ethical working practices and animal welfare, and support family-owned Pennsylvania farms and their communities.

 INNOVATIONS IN FROZEN AND PACKAGED POULTRY